Charles Leach: Member of Parliament

-Leach continued to preach occasionally while a Member of Parliament; he also travelled widely including to the near East, Canada and the USA.
+Leach continued to preach occasionally while a Member of Parliament; he also travelled widely including to the near East, Canada and the United States.

 Health problem

 Appointed as a Chaplain to the Armed Forces, 4th class, during the First World War (at outbreak of which he was 67 years old), his duty was to visit the wounded in the London Military Hospitals.
 In 1915 the strain of this and his parliamentary duties became too much and he dropped out of public life.
 It was reported that he had suffered a nervous breakdown, and had to move to a nursing home in London.
 In reality it was much starker and he had been committed to Northumberland House, Green Lanes, a private lunatic asylum.
 He was declared to be suffering from an unsound mind, brain deterioration and loss of memory.
 This would appear to have some physical cause and may well have been vascular dementia caused by small strokes or similar.
-Some eight months later he was found still to be of unsound mind and his seat was declared vacant under the Lunacy (Vacating of Seats) Act — the only MP ever disqualified under that Act.
+Some eight months later he was found still to be of unsound mind and his seat was declared vacant under the Lunacy (Vacating of Seats) Act 1886 – the only MP ever disqualified under that Act.
 Probably this was due to Parliament having already been prolonged and it being impossible to hold a general election while the war persisted.
 Normally MPs are just allowed to retire quietly at the next election.
 At the resulting by-election on 25 August 1916, the Liberal Frederick Mallalieu was elected unopposed to succeed him.

 Leach died in 1919, aged 72.